Chaitra-bhat/STM32/README.md

 # tenderfoot
-This repository contains Projects from Basic Low level drivers to HAL driver projects.
+This repository contains Projects Basic Low level drivers and application projects using STM32